-However, whilst the above may be true of a novelty pooch every once in a blue moon, would the same greeting be given each day if dogs were allowed in the workplace as the norm?
+However, whilst the above may be true of a novelty pooch every once in a blue moon, would the same greeting be given each day if dog owners could bring their furry friends into the workplace as the norm?
 Of course, they would get attention and be included in important decisions, such as when to go for lunch, but would they deter from the productivity of the working day?
 Au contraire; The Virginia Commonwealth University found that members of staff who were allowed to bring their pets to work showed higher levels of morale and productivity than those who weren’t able to do the same.
 Job satisfaction was also noted as high and stress levels lower.

-At Cornerstone we are unashamedly big dog-fans.
-But what if you’re not?
+At Cornerstone we are unashamedly big dog-fans and have a dog in the workplace ourselves!
+She’s called Lady and you can meet her via our team page.
+But what if you’re not a fan?
 What if you’re scared of dogs or (this would be the worst) allergic?
 Is it fair or appropriate to promote a Fido-friendly policy if not everyone is keen?
 This is where it could be difficult, because despite helping reduce stress for dog lovers, this only applies if the entire office is on board.

 Lest we forget that whilst all this talk of dog jollity is great for us, we have to be mindful of the welfare implications for the animals involved.
 Each dog has to be comfortable in its surroundings and the means of travel each day and this may take time.
 There also needs to be plenty of water readily available and comfort breaks outside – even the stoutest pup lovers would take umbrage at an office turd.
 When done responsibly though, dogs can thoroughly enjoy office life and being part of the gang.